I’ve made a pricing change to my plugin and theme bundle, however it’s subject to change at any time.

 I’m making a number of changes to the WPUnite offer and website.
-I’ll be rolling them out the last week in May.
+I’ll be rolling them out this summer.

 The first thing you might notice is that I’ve developed a new WPUnite Theme which I’m now using on this site.
 It uses Twenty Sixteeen as a framework and it’s coming together nicely.